 - Complete the application using Adobe Reader or Adobe Acrobat ONLY.
 PLEASE READ AND FOLLOW THE INSTRUCTIONS.
 If your application fails to download, we cannot process it and it will not be accepted.

-- Late applications received (for emergent need) MUST be printed and returned to Academic Services, T-301.
+- Late applications received (for emergent need) MUST be printed and returned to Student and Academic Services, T-301.

 - The amount of financial support that the School of Nursing has to award is limited.

 - SoN Student Financial Support is for the academic year only (Autumn 2014 – Spring 2015); we do not fund for Summer Quarter.

 - Awards notices go out mid-August through mid-September each year.

 - SoN Student Financial Support is awarded for one academic year only, unless otherwise designated in the award letter.

 Scholarships & Fellowships